trachman/mentalhealth-app/README.md

 The git command line tool comes pre-installed on most Linux and Mac machines, however, if you're using Windows navigate to -> [Git for Windows Installer](https://gitforwindows.org/).

-In order to ensure the installation process was successful run...
+In order to ensure the installation process was successful, in your terminal run:

 ```console
 git version